Preparation#

 print("The person is not tall")

-Try changing the value of the variable height to 1.65 and observe the output.
+and observe the output.
 What is printed in this case?

-Prep 3.6: Nested if statements#
+Prep 3.6: Nested If Statements#

-If several conditions need to be checked, you can place an if statement inside another if statement.
-This is a nested if statement.
-Let’s consider the nested if statement below.
+statement below.
 Try to predict what will be printed before running the code.
 Then run the code and observe the output.

 pollution_level = 12